Over 60 dead, dozens missing as severe floods strike Europe

 Authorities in the Rhine-Sieg county south of Cologne ordered the evacuation of several villages below the Steinbach reservoir amid fears a dam could break.

 Two firefighters died in rescue operations in North-Rhine Westphalia, Germany's most populous state.
-Gov Armin Laschet paid tribute to them and pledged swift help.
+Governor Armin Laschet paid tribute to them and pledged swift help.

 “We don't know the extent of the damage yet, but we won't leave the communities, the people affected alone,” he said during a visit to the city of the flood-hit city of Hagen.